DerwenAI/textgraphs/NOTES.md

   * eval use of DBPedia models for relation extraction on HF -- or fine-tune one?
   * link `sense2vec` synonyms

-  * setup/config for PyPi based on pyproject.toml
+  * add conda packaging
-  * add to conda
+  * publish on PyPi and Conda
   * `mkrefs` docs